Configure Azure Backup reports

 From the list of items that appears under vault, click Backup Reports under Monitoring and Reports section to configure the storage account for reports.

-On the Backup Reports blade, click Configure button.
-This opens the Azure Application Insights blade which is used for pushing data to customer storage account.
+On the Backup Reports blade, click Diagnostics Settings link.
+This opens the Diagnostics settings UI which is used for pushing data to customer storage account.

-Set the Status toggle button to On and select Archive to a Storage Account check box so that reporting data can start flowing in to the storage account.
+Enter setting name in the field Name and select Archive to a Storage Account check box so that reporting data can start flowing in to the storage account.

-Click Storage Account picker and select the storage account from the list for storing reporting data and click OK.
+Click Storage Account picker and select the relevant subscription and storage account from the list for storing reporting data and click OK.

-Select AzureBackupReport check box and also move the slider to select retention period for this reporting data.
+Select AzureBackupReport check box under the Log section and move the slider to select retention period for this reporting data.
 Reporting data in the storage account is kept for the period selected using this slider.

 View reports in Power BI